 As nature's most important liquid, water remains of continuing interest to natural scientists because of its key role in chemistry and biology, since most chemical reactions and biological functions occur in aqueous environments, and because of its anomalous properties.
 The latter are intimately linked to the hydrogen-bonding structure in liquid water.
-Various X-ray spectroscopy techniques, sensitive to the chemical environment of a specific element, have been shown to be efficient probes of water's electronic and hydrogen-bond structure.2 Photoemission spectra recorded after ionization in the soft-X-ray region reflect the electronic and nuclear dynamics in aqueous solution, as discussed using experimental and theoretical results, e.g., in Refs.
-3-8.
-However, the simultaneous presence of electronic and nuclear dynamics in liquid water complicates the interpretation of the measurements.
-In a number of studies, altering the nuclear dynamics via isotopic substitution was used to aid in separating these two factors.^{4,9,10} The dynamics in water induced by core ionization has also been studied by X-ray emission spectroscopy of oxygen K-shell vacancies, by employing the excitation-energy dependence of the spectrum and the isotope effect.
+Various X-ray spectroscopy techniques, sensitive to the chemical environment of a specific element, have been shown to be efficient probes of water's electronic and hydrogen-bond structure.
+Photoemission spectra recorded upon ionization in the soft-X-ray region reflect the electronic and nuclear dynamics in aqueous solution (see, e.g., Refs.
+3-8).
+The simultaneous presence of electronic and nuclear dynamics in liquid water complicates the interpretation of the measurements.
+In a number of studies, altering the nuclear dynamics via isotopic substitution was used to aid in separating these two contributions.
+The dynamics in water induced by core-level ionization has also been studied by X-ray emission spectroscopy of oxygen K-shell vacancies, by exploring the excitation-energy dependence of the spectrum and the isotope effect.
 11-14 Another aspect of the interaction of water with ionizing radiation is the production of reactive decay products, such as OH radicals, ions, and free electrons, generated by the primary ionization followed by a cascade of reactions and secondary ionization processes.
 15-17 Therefore, knowledge of the dynamic response of water to ionizing X-rays is an important aim of current water studies.

 The time scale for the decay of a single oxygen core hole in liquid water can be estimated from the lifetime broadening in the O 1s main line of gaseous water as 4 fs.
-18 A window into even shorter time scales is provided by the decay of double core holes (DCHs).
-19 Loosely, this term designates a state with two inner-shell holes created in sufficient temporal and spatial proximity to interact with each other.
-Whereas for single core ionization, the liquid environment around a water molecule substantially influences the ultrafast core-hole-induced proton dynamics, ^{4,10} the impact of the chemical environment has so far not been addressed for DCHs.
-In an isolated water molecule, the DCH leads to an ultrafast dissociation of both hydrogen atoms as protons. ^{19,20} It remains an open question how strong the chemical environment influences this ultrafast dissociation.
-Moreover, for a single core hole, neighboring water molecules can to some degree directly participate in the core-hole decay via intermolecular Coulombic decay or electron-transfer-mediated decay processes, ^{4,10} which have not been reported for DCHs.
+A window into even shorter time scales is provided by the decay of double core holes (DCHs).
+This refers to a state with two inner-shell holes created in sufficient temporal and spatial proximity to interact with each other.
+Whereas for single-core-level ionization, the liquid environment around a water molecule substantially influences the ultrafast core-hole-induced proton dynamics, the impact of the chemical environment, i.e., substances in the close neighborhood of the molecule, has so far not been addressed for DCHs.
+In an isolated water molecule, the DCH leads to an ultrafast dissociation of both hydrogen atoms as protons.
+It remains an open question how strong the chemical environment influences this ultrafast dissociation.
+Moreover, for a single core hole, neighboring water molecules can to some extent directly participate in the core-hole decay via intermolecular Coulombic decay or via electron-transfer-mediated decay processes, which have not been reported for DCHs.
 Here, we will present experimental and theoretical results on the Auger decay of DCHs produced by simultaneously ionizing both oxygen core electrons of one water molecule in the liquid phase.